awandres/stockr/README.md

 As a user I should be able to navigate to `/users` once I am logged in and view a list of all users on the platform.
 From here I should be able to click into an individual user's profile and view what stocks they have in their portfolio (and obviously not be able to alter it!).
 From either of these views I should also be able to toggle whether or not I'm following the given user and see a list of just those users.

+As a bonus, allow users to leave comments on other users' portfolios.

 Tech is an ever changing world and we need this implemented ASAP!
 Please get this feature implemented and returned within 72 hours.

 ***